apache/spark/docs/ml-features.md

 behaviour when the vector column contains nulls or vectors of the wrong size.
 By default `handleInvalid` is set to "error", indicating an exception should be thrown.
-This parameter can also be set to "skip", indicating that rows containing invalid values should be filtered out from the resulting dataframe, or "optimistic" indicating that all rows should be kept.
-When `handleInvalid` is set to "optimistic" the user takes responsibility for ensuring that the column does not have invalid values, values that don't match the column's metadata, or dealing with those invalid values downstream.
+This parameter can also be set to "skip", indicating that rows containing invalid values should be filtered out from the resulting dataframe, or "optimistic", indicating that the column should not be checked for invalid values and all rows should be kept.
+Note that the use of "optimistic" can cause the resulting dataframe to be in an inconsistent state, me:aning the metadata for the column `VectorSizeHint` was applied to does not match the contents of that column.
+Users should take care to avoid this kind of inconsistent state.

 <div class="codetabs">
 <div data-lang="scala" markdown="1">